 Most are not too high and this makes it convenient to hang laundry, many models come with height adjustable legs so from a mobility standpoint and ease of use, they are pretty much on top of the list but rotary hoists are still the king of convenience.

-Many manufacturers have figured out clever ways to take full advantage of their products’ capacity, some have two tiers of drying lines while other have provisions/holes on each end of the spreader arms and support brackets for the legs so clothes hangers can be hung on them.
+Some have two tiers of drying lines while other have holes on each end of the spreader arms and support brackets so clothes hangers can be hung on them.

-The only disadvantage we see with portable units is you have to stow them away each time you are done with laundry errands and frankly, models that have high capacity still use quite a bit of space when being stored so some companies have come up with a solution to this.
+The only disadvantage with portable units is you have to stow them away whene done with laundry and frankly, high capacity models still use a lot of space when being stored so some companies have come up with clever solutions.

 Fold-down clotheslines are the simplest and one of the most reliable type of outdoor clothesline, this format of washing line can be installed in two ways: on a wall or secured to the ground using ground mounting kits.